Types and Working of Pressure Regulators (PDF)

 Components of a Pressure Regulator

 All pressure regulators are characterized by the reduction of the inlet pressure to lower output pressure.
-There are three main components that help a pressure regulator to perform its intended function are:
+There are three main components that help a pressure regulator perform its intended function are:

-Refer to Fig. 1 below which show the schematic diagram of a typical pressure regulator.
+Refer to Fig. 1 below which shows the schematic diagram of a typical pressure regulator.

 Schematic of a Typical Pressure Regulator